 Throughout the exhibit will be a diverse and inclusive selection of those working in agriculture from around the world shared through storytelling, photos, videos and direct quotes (supplemented with public programs, educational classes and events).
 Guests touring the exhibit and those exposed to content online will get to know the men and women who have chosen careers in agriculture and students will learn about possible careers in agriculture they may wish to pursue.
 Download the Experience Plan.

 We recently asked young guests at Discovery Park a few questions about farmers.
 While the answers were slightly varied, the main thing most of them knew about farmers today was that they wear a hat, overalls and boots.
 Even more alarming were the answers when asked if they were interested in careers in farming.
 Watch the video.

 A memorable part of this exhibit will no doubt be the “faces of farming” that will be on display featuring photographs taken around the region by photographer Luke Johnson.
 In anticipation of the opening of the exhibit, Discovery Park has created an online gallery at Discoveryparkofamerica.com/facesoffarming to share just a few of the hundreds of photos that have been taken of farmers, ranchers and others who are part of the agriculture industry today and who will be included in the exhibit.

-East Tennessee Nursery and the Tennessee Department of Agriculture Division of Forestry; FarmSpace Systems, LLC; Roundstone Native Seed; “Silo”; Star Pastures Apiary; The University of Tennessee at Martin; USDA Natural Resources Conservation Service; and WCTE, Upper Cumberland PBS.
+Blue Steel Tool, Inc., East Tennessee Nursery and the Tennessee Department of Agriculture Division of Forestry; FarmSpace Systems, LLC; Roundstone Native Seed; “Silo”; Star Pastures Apiary; The University of Tennessee at Martin; USDA Natural Resources Conservation Service; WCTE, Upper Cumberland PBS; and Syngenta

 Champions of Agriculture